adamobeng/adamobeng.com/_posts/2011-09-29-truth-and-persuasion.markdown

 I suspect that the fundamental reason for this potential to mislead is also what makes data visualizations useful in the first place: we are phenomenal pattern-matching machines, and we're particularly good at visual patterns.
 We would struggle to interpret 5 million rows of a database, but can easily identify trends when the same data are presented in a different format.

+*(This post was edited on 07/10/2011 to properly attribute a quote to David Smith.)*

 [^1]: Is this how I start all my blog posts?